Anxiety Counselling SG

 Individuals with GAD often anticipate disaster and are excessively concerned about everyday matters such as health, money, family, or work.

-The constant state of worry can make it difficult for them to perform daily tasks, and they may struggle with concentration and decision-making.
+The constant state of worry can make it difficult for them to perform daily tasks.

 2. Panic Disorder